High-dimensional unsupervised classification via parsimonious contaminated mixtures: Abstract

 \section{Abstract}

-The contaminated Gaussian distribution represents a simple robust elliptical generalization of the Gaussian distribution; differently from the often-considered $t$-distribution, it also allows for automatic detection of outliers, spurious points, or noise (collectively referred to as bad points herein).
-Starting from this distribution, we propose the contaminated Gaussian factor analysis model as a method for robust data reduction and detection of bad points in high-dimensions.
-A mixture of contaminated Gaussian factor analyzers model follows therefrom, and extends the recently proposed mixtures of contaminated Gaussian distributions to high-dimensional data, i.e., where $p$ (number of dimensions) is large relative to $n$ (sample size).
-The number of free parameters is controlled through the dimension of the latent factor space.
-For each discussed model, we outline a variant of the classical expectation-maximization algorithm for parameter estimation.
-Various implementation issues are discussed, and we use real data for illustration.
+The contaminated Gaussian distribution represents a simple heavy-tailed elliptical generalization of the Gaussian distribution; unlike the often-considered $t$-distribution, it also allows for automatic detection of mild outlying or ``bad'' points in the same way that observations are typically assigned to the groups in the finite mixture model context.
+Starting from this distribution, we propose the contaminated factor analysis model as a method for dimensionality reduction and detection of bad points in higher dimensions.
+A mixture of contaminated Gaussian factor analyzers (MCGFA) model follows therefrom, and extends the recently proposed mixture of contaminated Gaussian distributions to high-dimensional data.
+We introduce a family of 32 parsimonious models formed by introducing constraints on the covariance and contamination structures of the general MCGFA model.
+We outline a variant of the expectation-maximization algorithm for parameter estimation.
+Various implementation issues are discussed, and the novel family of models is compared to well-established approaches on both simulated and real data.\\[-10pt]